conradakunga/Blog/_posts/2025-08-16-tip-disappeared-database-objects-in-datagrip.md

 ![DataGripObjects](../images/2025/08/DataGripObjects.png)

-If for some reason you find you cannot see any objects and you know that they exist, go to the top of the Database Explorer and click this icon.
+If, for some reason, you find you cannot see any objects and you know that they exist, go to the top of the **Database Explorer** and click this icon.

 ![DatagripExplorer](../images/2025/08/DatagripExplorer.png)